 Feedback on the commemorative coins has been anecdotal in nature.
-The coins have been very well received by the Pilots.
+The coins have been very well received by the Pilots for the second year in a row.
 Here a few quotes taken at the appreciation dinner:

 "The Port of Stockton has really gone out of its way to show their appreciation.
 The coin is a really special gift.
 We can see the care that went into them." -Captain Joseph Long, President, San Francisco Bar Pilots